nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 ```

 This function takes two arguments: 'message' and 'error' value between 1-100.
-Then, it generates a random number, and compares it with 'error'.
+Then, it generates a random number and compares it with 'error'.
 Only if the random value is larger than 'error', the message is sent.
 The function returns True if the message was sent and False, otherwise.